 Appeal to people's emotions where possible.
-A bike ride is of little interest to most people but a bike ride attended by, for example, someone whose life has been turned around by cycling, may be.
+A bike ride is of little interest to most people but a bike ride attended by someone whose life has been turned around by cycling may be or a local celebrity (think MP, councillor etc).